The Army Reserve

 National Guard or Army Reserves?
 Check out their websites below.

-SFC Webb for answers to questions or concerns.
+SFC Gullett for answers to questions or concerns.

 The department of Military Science/ROTC is proud to announce